-(Dated: November 22, 2016)
+(Dated: January 27, 2017)

 Bell's theorem states that some predictions of quantum mechanics cannot be reproduced by a local-realist theory.
 That conflict is expressed by Bell's inequality, which is usually derived under the assumption that there are no statistical correlations between the choices of measurement settings and anything else that can causally affect the measurement outcomes.
-In previous experiments, this "freedom of choice" was addressed by ensuring that selection of measurement settings via conventional "quantum random number generators" (QRNGs) was space-like separated from the entangled particle creation.
+In previous experiments, this "freedom of choice" was addressed by ensuring that selection of measurement settings via conventional "quantum random number generators" was space-like separated from the entangled particle creation.
 This, however, left open the possibility that an unknown cause affected both the setting choices and measurement outcomes as recently as mere microseconds before each experimental trial.
 Here we report on a new experimental test of Bell's inequality that, for the first time, uses distant astronomical sources as "cosmic setting generators."
 In our tests with polarization-entangled photons, measurement settings were chosen using real-time observations of Milky Way stars while simultaneously ensuring locality.
-We observe statistically significant $\gtrsim 11.7\sigma$ and $\gtrsim 13.8\sigma$ violations of Bell's inequality with estimated p-values of $\lesssim 7.4 \times 10^{-32}$ and $\lesssim 1.1 \times 10^{-43}$, respectively, thereby pushing back by ~ 600 years the most recent time by which any local-realist influences could have engineered the observed Bell violation.
+Assuming fair sampling for all detected photons, and that each stellar photon's color was set at emission, we observe statistically significant $\gtrsim 7.31\sigma$ and $\gtrsim 11.93\sigma$ violations of Bell's inequality with estimated p-values of $\leq 1.8 \times 10^{-13}$ and $\leq 4.0 \times 10^{-33}$ , respectively, thereby pushing back by ~600 years the most recent time by which any local-realist influences could have engineered the observed Bell violation.

 In this Letter, we report on a new experimental test of Bell's inequality that, for the first time, uses distant astronomical sources to choose measurement settings.
-Our "cosmic Bell test" thereby combines some of the smallest and largest scales of nature to explore fundamental physics, representing the first of several experiments to put tension on arguably the most subtle of Bell's assumptions by progressively pushing the measurement settings' origin to greater and greater cosmological distances [1].
+This is the first in a series of "cosmic Bell tests" that will use progressively more distant sources, ultimately pushing the measurement settings' origin to greater and greater cosmological distances [1].

 Background.- Scientists have struggled with the alleged incompatibility of quantum entanglement and our everyday intuitions about the physical world since the seminal paper by Einstein, Podolsky and Rosen (EPR) in 1935 [2].
-EPR concluded that the description of reality given by the quantum-mechanical wave-function is incomplete because it is incompatible with the concepts of locality (no physical influences can travel faster than the speed of light in vacuum) and realism (objects have physical properties independent of observation).
-A wellknown "tool" to experimentally distinguish between the quantum predictions and local-realist alternatives of the sort envisaged by EPR is provided by the famous inequality derived by John Bell in 1964 [3].
+EPR concluded that the description of reality given by the quantum-mechanical wave-function is incomplete because it is incompatible with the concepts of locality (no physical influences can travel faster than the speed of light in vacuum) and realism (objects possess complete sets of properties on their own, prior to measurement).
+A well-known "tool" to experimentally distinguish between the quantum predictions and localrealist alternatives of the sort envisaged by EPR is provided by the famous inequality derived by John Bell in 1964 [3].
 Assuming locality and realism, Bell's inequality limits the degree to which measurement outcomes on pairs of distant systems may be correlated, if the measurements of one system are carried out with only limited information about the other.
 By contrast, measurements on entangled particle pairs in the quantum singlet state, for example, are predicted to violate Bell's inequality.
-Beginning with [4], essentially all significant experimental Bell tests to date have supported the quantum-mechanical predictions.
+Beginning with [4], essentially all significant experimental Bell tests to date have supported the quantummechanical predictions.